Most frequently asked questions about the application

 If you would like to attend any upcoming Meet the Director events, visit our events page or leave your details on our Introduce Yourself page.
 This will allow us to invite you to future Meet the Director events.

 About your referees

 We will send an automated reference request to your referee after you submit your application.
 This is based on the contact details you entered into our online application system.

-We will accept two professional references in exceptional circumstances where the last academic qualification was obtained a long time ago.
+We will accept 2 professional references in exceptional circumstances where the last academic qualification was obtained a long time ago.

 In any case, please make sure that your referees have sufficient time to write a considered reference.
 Applications have been held up because referees submit late.
 Please consider this point particularly if you are applying close to the deadline.

 We aim to let you know within 6 weeks of receiving your application whether or not you will be invited to an interview.
 All interviews take place online with a member of the faculty, usually on Zoom.